Updated September 13, 2019

-I recommend asking the oldest relatives to take the tests.
+I recommend asking the oldest relatives to take the tests first and then test yourself and close relatives.
 If you are struggling with your family trees, test the males from the different family surnames.
 That will make it easier to determine how the matches are connected to your family.

 What are the most popular DNA companies for genealogy research?

 How can I learn more about what their tests offer?